Flippchen/PorscheInsight-CarClassification-AI/README.md

 ### ToDos

 - [ ] Retrain all models with better dataset
-- [ ] Switch to Google Cloud function/use S3 bucket/compress image
+- [ ] Switch to Google Cloud function/use S3 bucket
 - [ ] Improve pre_filter model/Use Grounded SAM
 - [ ] Add Taycans to images/models